Who we are

 Rojava Information Center (RIC) is an independent, volunteer-staffed organisation based in North East Syria.
 RIC has assisted reporters and researchers from all leading international newspapers, websites and news sources with their work, including: BBC, CNN, ITV, NBC, Fox News, ABC and Al Jazeera; New York Times, Washington Post, Wall Street Journal, LA Times; Die Welt, Die Zeit, El Pais, El Monde, Corriere Della Sera: TFI, France 24, ZDF, ARD, DW, ARTE; Associated Press, AFP, DPA, EFE, ANSA; and many other national and international news sources.

-RIC’s volunteer staff is made up international journalists and media activists who traveled to North and East Syria with the aim of sharing our skills in a region which has only enjoyed the benefits of a free press since its liberation from the control of the Assad regime in 2012.
+RIC’s volunteer staff is made up of international journalists and media activists who traveled to North and East Syria with the aim of sharing our skills in a region which has only enjoyed the benefits of a free press since its liberation from the control of the Assad regime in 2012.
 Our team also includes local staff members, who share their time, skills, experience and first-hand knowledge of the region.

 There is a lack of clear and objective reporting on Rojava, and journalists are often unable to make contact with ordinary civilians and people on the ground.